jaammons/Group6-repo-projects/README.md

 # Verify notification of user winning bid is displayed.
 assert find_element(driver, "id", "bid_notification").text == "Currently winning bid."
 ```
+Expected result: Bid is placed and the user sees notification that they are winning the bid.
 <br>

 __Test login redirect__ - Verify that logged in users who visit the log in page are redirected to the index.